 WARNING: Do not wait for the symptoms to appear.
 If you suspect your dog is infected or had a fight with another animal, you should contact your veterinarian immediately.

 Unfortunately, there is no accurate test to diagnose the disease.
-The only precise test known is by using brain tissue which can be performed after the death of the animal.
+The only precise test known is by using brain tissue, which can be performed after the death of the animal.

 Your veterinarian will mostly give your dog a new dose of the vaccine.
 In case your dog is already vaccinated on the schedule and then quarantine it for ten days.
-Because there are other diseases, share the same aggressive behaviour as Rabies, the only way to diagnose it is by witnessing the fight with your dog with a wild animal.
+Because there are other diseases, share the same aggressive behavior as Rabies, the only way to diagnose it is by witnessing the fight with your dog with a wild animal.

 **AGAIN: Do not wait for the symptoms to appear.
 If you suspect your dog is infected or had a fight with another animal, you should contact your veterinarian immediately.

 As we mentioned before, your dog will get its new booster dose from your veterinarian.
-As there is no cure for Rabies; this is the only way to prevent the disease by Vaccination!
+As there is no cure for Rabies, this is the only way to prevent the disease by vaccination!
 Keep your dog vaccinated, and your dog will be healthy and protected.

 Sadly, Rabies is always deadly for unvaccinated Dogs, even animals and usually occurring first ten days from the initial symptoms began.
 And know that unvaccinated Dogs will be quarantined up to 6 months.